**Use the USD PubMed link from the University Libraries Research Gateway to find full-text provided by the University Libraries.

 Use the Send To pull-down menu to place citations on the clipboard, if desired, for later review.
 Otherwise, follow the steps below to see full text, print, save, or email your list or order articles.

-Links to Full Text Documents: Display references (either all of them or the marked citations) in Abstract format.
-If the U Get It! button appears (see above picture), click on it.
+Links to Full Text Documents: If you have gone to PubMed through the library databases, the U Get It! button appears above the article abstract (see above picture), click on it.
 It will lead you to the full text of the article.
 Some other online database services also link directly to the free full text of the article, such as SpringerLink or Wiley InterScience.
+If you are not directed to full text, use the U Get It! button to request the article from Interlibrary Loan.
+Select GO next the the library you are most affiliated with:

 Refining or Improving Your Search